-All students who receive bus transportation services from CCSD 21st CCLC afterschool programs are expected to follow the same bus procedures (behavior, discipline, etc.) as they do during the regular school day.
-Students are also to follow the same safety guidelines as the regular day.
-Bus safety procedures for after school transportation are the same as during the school day.
+All students who receive bus transportation services from CCSD 21st CCLC after school programs are expected to follow the same bus procedures (behavior, discipline, etc.) as they do during the regular school day.
+Students are to follow the same safety guidelines as regular day.
+Bus safety procedures for after school transportation are the same procedures that will be carried out during the school day.